The Sixteenth Legion

 Action - military engagement

 "What will the world say if we do not?"
-Legion Brigadier
+Charrenn Brigadier

 The embarrassment of an open and successful rebellion, and the failure to quell it reached Party Headquarters, prompting fiery proclamations of retribution.
 More than a million soldiers were deployed to reinforce the beleaguered southern troops.
 Within a week, the Sixteenth Legion was decimated, losing 85% of their fighters.